com-480-data-visualization/com-480-project-story-tellers/Milestone 2.md

 The very initial page of the website will be the map of Switzerland bounderies and moving points as transportation.
 The illustration is intended to be for one work day from morning to night to see the flow of the transportation points.

 1. The user will have opportunity to see different modes of the map by adjusting the **{Show, Colors, Filter}** sections in **Options** bar (ref n8 in sketch)
-2. There will be a **time bar** in the down of the map which will indicate the time of the day the flow is running (ref n13 in the sketch).
+2. There will be a **time bar** in the bottom of the map which will indicate the time of the day the flow is running (ref n13 in the sketch).
 According to the time of the day the background of the map will change from **night mode to day mode**.
 3. **Extra**: We are also thinking of ways to inform user about the map options in an user-friendly way, that is why a voice-over may be added to the map (ref n11 in the sketch), and by the user choice can be played to tell some narrative and interesting facts about the map.

 ![Map](https://raw.githubusercontent.com/com-480-data-visualization/com-480-project-story-tellers/master/pic/map2.jpg)